-12. Limiting Fettering discretion
+10. Limiting discretion

-- 12.1 Councillors being involved with a matter that they will later be called upon to take a decision on as a member of the Council can limitfetter their discretion. - 12.2 Pressure is sometimes put on councillors to comment on a matter before the meeting, either in the press or on social media.
-The Ceouncillors should not be put themselves in a position where it appears they have already taken a view.
-The Councillors should always say that they will consider all the facts and take a decision based on the merits of the case presented.
+- 10.1 Councillors being involved with a matter that they will later be called upon to take a decision on as a member of the Council can limit their discretion. - 10.2 Pressure is sometimes put on councillors to comment on a matter before the meeting, either in the press or on social media.
+Councillors should not put themselves in a position where it appears they have already taken a view.
+Councillors should always say that they will consider all the facts and take a decision based on the merits of the case presented.

-13. Members of more than one tier of local government
+11. Members of more than one tier of local government

-- 13.1 Provided a member of the Planning Committee has not acted at parish or county level in so far as they will have predetermined the matter then they may remain in the Committee meeting to speak and vote. - 13.2 Councillors serving on other councils may reserve their right to change their position when more information is provided at the Planning Committee meeting.
+11.1 Provided a member of the Planning Committee has not acted at parish or county level, in so far as they will have predetermined the matter, then they may remain in the Committee meeting to speak and vote.

+11.2 Councillors serving on other councils may reserve their right to change their position when more information is provided at the Planning Committee meeting.
 More information may become available in the Planning Officer's report, which will include all representations.

-14. Development proposals submitted by the Council, councillors and officers
+12. Development proposals submitted by the Council, councillors and officers

-- 14.1 Planning applications submitted by individual councillors or officers will be determined by the Planning Committee and not under delegated powers in order to maintain propriety and transparency. - 14.2 Any councillor submitting a planning application is likely to- have a disclosable pecuniary interest and must follow the guidance set out in the Councillors' Code of Conduct. - 14.3 Aside from minor Council applications, which can be approved under delegated authority, proposals for the Council's own development will be treated with the same transparency and impartiality as those of private developers.
+- 14.1 Planning applications submitted by individual councillors or officers will be determined by the Planning Committee and not under delegated powers in order to maintain propriety and transparency. - 14.2 Any councillor submitting a planning application is likely to have a disclosable pecuniary interest and must follow the guidance set out in the Councillors' Code of Conduct. - 14.3 Aside from minor Council applications, which can be approved under delegated authority proposals for the Council's own development will be treated with the same transparency and impartiality as those of private developers.